 Below are the 3 major differences between nonprofit and government accounting processes.

-3 Big Differences between NPO and Government Accounting
+3 Big Differences Between Nonprofit and Government Accounting

 In addition to GAAP, government and nonprofit organizations have additional standards they need to follow that differ from each other: